 That’s what my thoughts were doing one night when I first noticed it.

-For some reason, as I was frustratedly trying to shut my brain up, I noticed that I felt like I was holding on to my shoulders.
+As I was frustratedly trying to shut up my brain, I noticed that I was tensing my shoulders around my ears.

-I mean, my shoulders were up near my ears, but not in a relaxed, gravity’s got a hold of them kind of way.
+I checked again, and sure enough my shoulders were up near my ears, but not in a relaxed, gravity’s-got-a-hold-of-them kind of way.

 As an experiment, I took a deep breath, and tried to relax.

-To my surprise, when I focused on ‘letting go of everything’ as I exhaled, my head sunk into the pillow.
-I had been holding my head up off the pillow, and my shoulders up near my head!
+Weirdly enough, as I exhaled and focused on ‘letting go of everything’, my head actually sunk into the pillow, and my shoulders relaxed away from my ears.

-Trying again to fall asleep, my thoughts again took over.
+Trying again to fall asleep, my thoughts again started racing around my head.